feast-dev/feast/docs/how-to-guides/adding-a-new-offline-store.md

 * `pull_latest_from_table_or_query` is invoked when running materialization (using the `feast materialize` or `feast materialize-incremental` commands, or the corresponding `FeatureStore.materialize()` method.
 This method pull data from the offline store, and the `FeatureStore` class takes care of writing this data into the online store.
 * `get_historical_features` is invoked when reading values from the offline store using the `FeatureStore.get_historical_features()` method.
 Typically, this method is used to retrieve features when training ML models.
-* `pull_all_from_table_or_query` is a method that pulls all the data from an offline store from a specified start date to a specified end date.
-* `offline_write_batch` is a method that supports directly pushing a pyarrow table to a feature view.
+* (optional) `offline_write_batch` is a method that supports directly pushing a pyarrow table to a feature view.
 Given a feature view with a specific schema, this function should write the pyarrow table to the batch source defined.
 More details about the push api can be found [here](docs/reference/data-sources/push.md).
-This method is **optional** and only needs implementation if you want to support the push api in your offline store.
+This method only needs implementation if you want to support the push api in your offline store.
+* (optional) `pull_all_from_table_or_query` is a method that pulls all the data from an offline store from a specified start date to a specified end date.
+This method is only used for **SavedDatasets** as part of data quality monitoring validation.
-* `write_logged_features` is a method that takes a pyarrow table or a path that points to a parquet file and writes the data to a defined source defined by `LoggingSource` and `LoggingConfig`.
-This method is **optional** since it is only used internally for **SavedDatasets**.
+* (optional) `write_logged_features` is a method that takes a pyarrow table or a path that points to a parquet file and writes the data to a defined source defined by `LoggingSource` and `LoggingConfig`.
+This method is only used internally for **SavedDatasets**.

 {% code title="feast_custom_offline_store/file.py" %}
 ```python